St Peter's Church, Brighton: History

 St Peter's Church was founded as a chapel of ease associated with Brighton's oldest church and its existing parish church, St Nicholas.
 The contract to design the new church was won in open competition by Charles Barry, then only in his mid-twenties.
 It was built in an approximation of the 14th- and 15th-century Perpendicular or Late Gothic style, typical of the so-called Commissioners' churches, of which St Peter's was one.
 It was not a revival of its style in the manner of Barry's pupil Augustus Pugin, but, as Nikolaus Pevsner described it, remedies this fault by remarkable inventiveness and boldness.

 The foundation stone was laid by the Vicar of Brighton, the Revd R. J. Carr, on 8 May 1824, at a location which was at the time "the entrance to the town" but which is now in the city centre, following the rapid development of Brighton since that date.
 The ceremony of consecration was led by the same man on 25 January 1828.

 A spire was designed by Barry in 1841, but it was never built.
 The side aisles originally had galleries (such as those to be seen at churches such as Christ Church, Spitalfields), but these were taken down, as were so many, as a result of the cultural and liturgical changes made in the wake of the Oxford Movement.

 Barry's hexagonal apse was demolished in 1898 to make way for a much larger, straight-ended chancel designed by Somers Clarke and J. T. Mickelthwaite, built-in Sussex sandstone, its warm hue contrasting with the cold, white appearance of the Portland stone in which the rest of the church was built.
 The building work continued until 1906.
 The new chancel, 53 ft long and 35 ft wide, was consecrated in the presence of the then Archbishop of Canterbury, the Most Reverend Randall Thomas Davidson.

-The church has a selection of stained glass windows, most of which are by Charles Eamer Kempe.
+The church has a selection of stained-glass windows, most of which are by Charles Eamer Kempe.
 The liturgical east side (geographical north) has a window commemorating Queen Victoria, presented to the church on behalf of the people of Brighton using funds raised in the town.
 The Church also contains reredos panels by the artist and designer Edward Arthur Fellowes Prynne.

-St Peter's was listed at Grade II* on 24 March 1950. it was one of 72 Grade II* listed buildings, and 1,220 listed buildings of all grades, in the city of Brighton and Hove.
+St Peter's was listed at Grade II* on 24 March 1950.
+It is one of 72 Grade II* listed buildings, and 1,220 listed buildings of all grades, in the city of Brighton and Hove.

 St Peter's parish was legally united with that of the Chapel Royal in North Street from 25 July 1978 by means of an Order in Council.